boyter/boyter.org/content/posts/more-annoying-go-bugs.md

 The catch was that multiple containers were running copies of the application behind a load balancer.
 Without sticky sessions set sometimes you landed on another container running the application.
 So you might read from one application but save on another.
 It's likely they had a different time in the message, since its unlikely they started at 100% the same time.

-As a result randomly you could clear flags, but not always, and sometimes when the appliation was deployed again or a container died you would get more than one.
+As a result randomly you could clear flags, but not always, and sometimes when the application was deployed again or a container died you would get more than one.
 Every problem explained due to the use of a global variable.

 ### Resolution